unifyai/.github/profile/README.rst

     </div>
     <br clear="all" />

-**We’re on a mission to unify all ML frameworks 💥 + automate code conversions 🔄.
-Join our growing community 😊, and lets-unify.ai! 🦾**
+**We’re on a mission to unify the fragmented AI stack 🦾.
+Automate ML code conversions with Ivy :arrows_counterclockwise:, and deploy your models optimally through our Hub :rocket:**.

-Ivy is an ML framework that currently supports JAX, TensorFlow, PyTorch, MXNet, and Numpy.
-We’re very excited for you to try it out!

 **What is Ivy?**

 Ivy is a unified machine learning framework which maximizes the portability of machine learning codebases.
-Ivy wraps the functional APIs of existing frameworks.
-Framework-agnostic functions, libraries and layers can then be written using Ivy, with simultaneous support for all frameworks.
+Ivy wraps the functional APIs of existing frameworks such that framework-agnostic functions, libraries and layers can be written using Ivy with simultaneous support for all frameworks.
 Ivy currently supports Jax, TensorFlow, PyTorch, MXNet and Numpy.
+Check out the `docs <https://unify.ai/docs/hub>`_ to get started!

+**What is the Hub?**

+The Hub is a collection of optimised models from various endpoint providers.
+The Hub lets you query all providers for each model with a single, unified API.
+Compare the performance of different endpoints with objective, independent and timely benchmarks, and deploy your models with our API to get the best performance on the metric(s) you care about.
-Check out the `docs <https://lets-unify.ai/ivy>`_ for more info!
+Check out the `docs <https://unify.ai/docs/hub>`_ for more info!

+Join our growing community, and lets `unify.ai <https://unify.ai/>`_ ! 😊